 Tacoma Aikikai was founded in 2016 to share the art of Aikido with Tacoma and the surrounding South Puget Sound region.
 Today, we offer Aikido classes for kids, teens, and adults six days a week, as well as camps and intensives, a youth leadership program, community- centered self-defense trainings, and other workshops.

 Tacoma Aikikai embraces the benefits of traditional Aikido training, rooted in honoring the lineage and culture of Japanese martial traditions.
 We also work to continually evolve our dojo and our practice in line with Aikido principles of awareness and compassion.
 We hold our vision of creating a vibrant Aikido community accessible for anyone who wants to practice.

 Tacoma Aikikai instructors are accredited by the Aikikai World Headquarters, in Tokyo, Japan, the direct familial lineage of Aikido teaching from O-Sensei through the current Doshu Moriteru Ueshiba, O-Sensei’s grandson.
 In the U.S., Tacoma Aikikai is affiliated with and accredited by Birankai North America, an organization established by the late T.K.
 Chiba Shihan.
 We also have a strong relationship with Aikido Kyoto and our teachers Yoko Okamoto Sensei and Chris Mulligan Sensei.

 Our dojo is also part of an Aikido community that extends regionally, nationally, and around the world.
 By hosting and traveling to events we develop friendships across cultures that deepen through our shared practice.

 Tacoma Aikikai is committed to creating a supportive and inclusive community, fostering mutual respect for people of all races, ethnicities, gender identities, sexual orientations, backgrounds, faiths, ages, and abilities.
-Tacoma Aikikai actively condones and challenges any implicit, explicit, or institutional expression of discrimination, and we continually seek to improve our own dojo environment to be a more equitable and inclusive space.
+Tacoma Aikikai actively prohibits and challenges any implicit, explicit, or institutional expression of discrimination, and we continually seek to improve our own dojo environment to be a more equitable and inclusive space.
 Abuses of power, bullying, discrimination, or sexual misconduct are not tolerated under any circumstances as outlined in our Code of Conduct.